All Episodes

 It's just stunning to witness all of this stuff.

-The Wisconsin recall by turning back the Democrats' attempt to recall, and I tell you, those were heroic Republican state senators that voted against all the union uh activity in Wisconsin, you know, ending the collective bargaining and uh making them pay a little bit toward their own retirement and so forth.
+By turning back, the Democrats' attempt to recall, and I tell you, those were heroic Republican state senators that voted against all the union activity in Wisconsin, you know, ending the collective bargaining and making them pay a little bit toward their own retirement and so forth.

 This means that the people of Wisconsin have fended off what amounted to a government union takeover.